Synthetify/synthetify-protocol/docs/docs/technical/state.md

 ## Assets

-To work platform needs to store data about all assets it is.
-Here data about decimal places, addresses and prices are aggregated.
+All assets used in platform are stored here.
+Data about prices comes from [Pyth](https://pyth.network/) but is aggregated here.
+It also keeps data about decimal places and addresses of tokens and supply.

 ### Structure of _AssetsList_

 Data related to assets is kept inside AssetsList:

     struct AssetsList {
+        // 93333
-        pub head_assets: u8,
+        pub head_assets: u8,                // 1
-        pub head_collaterals: u8,
+        pub head_collaterals: u8,           // 1
-        pub head_synthetics: u8,
+        pub head_synthetics: u8,            // 1
-        pub assets: [Asset; 255],
+        pub assets: [Asset; 255],           // 27795
-        pub collaterals: [Collateral; 255],
+        pub collaterals: [Collateral; 255], // 37740
-        pub synthetics: [Synthetic; 255],
+        pub synthetics: [Synthetic; 255],   // 27795
     }

 First three are indexes of corresponding arrays, points to last element, used as length.
 Next three keep data and are described below: